Yido1007/while-example/README.md

 # while-example
- this is my first try
+ this is my first try i hope i'll do